STEAMBOAT SPRINGS — With spring in full swing, it’s time to begin planning this summer’s garden.

 Much of Routt County has soils excessive in clay, so it doesn’t drain properly, leaving plants with moist roots.
 Soils with extra natural fabric permit water to flow through rather than preserving that water.

-“You consider the potting blend you get — like for household plants which you visit Ace or Walmart and you buy a bag — it’s got a lot of humus in it that water sort of goes proper thru it, but plant life find it irresistible,” said Routt County Master Gardener Jackie Buratovich.
+“You consider the potting blend you get — like for household plants which you visit Ace or Walmart, and you buy a bag — it’s got a lot of humus in it that water sort of goes proper thru it, but plant life finds it irresistible,” said Routt County Master Gardener Jackie Buratovich.
 “We’re on the opposite cease of the spectrum here with excessive silt, high clay (soils), and some flora don’t like their feet being moist.
 The clay soils do now not drain thoroughly.”

 Buratovich said this is why many local gardeners develop in raised beds, greenhouses, or containers.
 While it can be simpler to finagle antique pallets by pulling them aside to construct a raised bed or to thrift pots and reuse buckets for a container garden, you’ll likely buy soil with extra natural cloth.

 “It’s difficult to get precise soil-free,” Buratovich said.
-“You can go to the Milner Mall and get all varieties of fun stuff to place your soil in, but you have to exit and probably buy a few soils which you’d want to develop in.”
+“You can go to the Milner Mall and get all varieties of fun stuff to place your soil in, but you have to exit and probably buy a few soils you’d want to develop in.”

-Think about wherein your water comes from
+Think about where your water comes from

 If you propose to develop flowers on well water, consider what’s to your water.